Will Lee (bassist): Professional music career

 Lee then went to New York City.
-Trumpeter Randy Brecker called Lee out of class one day and invited him to audition for "Dreams".
-In New York, Lee's career as a session musician flourished, and he toured with many artists.
-Lee played in the New York "24th Street Band" which had great success in Japan, giving him a solo artist career that yielded him a top 5 single.
-Most recently, his solo CD entitled OH! reached the #1 position on the "Jazz Beyond" chart there.
+Trumpeter Randy Brecker called Lee out of class one day and invited him to audition for jazz-rock group Dreams.
+He won the part and played on the album Imagine My Surprise as a bassist and vocalist.

+After Dreams disbanded, Lee's career as a session musician flourished, and he toured with many artists.
+Lee played in the New York "24th Street Band".
+His solo CD entitled OH! reached the #1 position on the "Jazz Beyond" chart there.

-On January 20, 2016 Lee played bass with Christopher Cross at the Moody Theater in Austin, TX at a taping for Austin City Limits.
+On January 20, 2016, Lee played bass with Christopher Cross at the Moody Theater in Austin, TX, at a taping for Austin City Limits.

 The CBS Orchestra

 In 1982, Lee became one of the original members of The World's Most Dangerous Band, the house band on NBC's Late Night with David Letterman.
 He holds the distinction of playing with Paul Shaffer, on both Late Night and the Late Show, longer than any other member of the CBS Orchestra.
-Before the Late Show begins taping, he often tosses out guitar picks to the audience as souvenirs.
-On the May 13, 2015 episode of the Late Show with David Letterman, as Letterman was interviewing Paul Shaffer, Shaffer gave recognition to the members of his band, and lastly mentioned Lee as the "man has been with us on bass since the first night we were on Late Night, Will Lee."
+Before the Late Show began taping, he often tossed out guitar picks to the audience as souvenirs.
+On the May 13, 2015, episode of the Late Show with David Letterman, as Letterman was interviewing Paul Shaffer, Shaffer gave recognition to the members of his band, and lastly mentioned Lee as the "man has been with us on bass since the first night we were on Late Night, Will Lee."